In recruitment, as with most things in life, there are no guarantees—especially when your job candidates are recent college undergraduates.

 You’re probably used to asking applicants behavioral questions that ask them to describe a time they did something or dealt with a problem in a previous job.
 For example: “Describe a time when you had to mediate a disagreement between two co-workers” or “How have you juggled multiple client accounts at once in the past?”

 Experience-based questions can reap interesting insights, for sure.
-But for an entry-level position, these kinds of questions may not be as fruitful, because of recent graduates’ limited (or non-existent) work experience.
+But for an entry-level position, you may want to tweak these questions because of recent graduates’ limited (or non-existent) work experience.

 Enter situational questions, that propose a hypothetical situation and then ask the applicant how they would respond to it.
 For example: